Kōshirō Onchi: Photography

 From around 1932, Onchi worked on the design of a number of books about photography published by Genkōsha (玄光社) and Ars.
 He also became interested in photography.
 Through the 1930s and 1940s, Onchi worked in the spirit of shinkō shashin.
 He worked on plants, animals and objets, and also created photograms.
+Later museum accounts, including the Tokyo section of the Tokyo Photographic Art Museum exhibition Avant-Garde Rising: The Photographic Vanguard in Modern Japan, situated such work within the wider milieu of avant-garde photography in Tokyo.

 Onchi was sent to China in 1939 and later the same year returned to Tokyo and had an exhibition of his Chinese works.

 Onchi exhibited his photograms in 1951 but otherwise dropped out of photography.
 He died in Tokyo on 3 June 1955.